-Please note that this continuing education (CE) course is designed exclusively for licensed mental health and health professionals and is not appropriate for individuals with active eating disorders.
-Participants will be required to acknowledge full responsibility for their physical, mental, and emotional well-being throughout the training.
+Please note that this continuing education (CE) course is designed exclusively for licensed mental health and health professionals who have completed Internal Family Systems (IFS) Institute Level 1 training (or higher) by June 2025.
+The CE program is specifically intended for therapists and allied professionals and is not appropriate for individuals with active eating disorders.
+Participants will be required to provide documentation verifying their Level 1 IFS training completion upon registration and to acknowledge full responsibility for their physical, mental, and emotional well-being throughout the training.